Starwort/yaim/README.md

 To develop the app: `npm start` in one console, and `npm run electron-dev` in another.

 In addition to the Electron app, [a web version](https://starbright.dyndns.org/yaim) is available.

+## Credits

+The YAIM logos were designed by @0xicl33n.
+All other material was created by @Starwort, the owner of this repository.